AleezaAdnan/Getting-Started-With-ML/Core Learning Algorithms/Supervised Learning/supervised_learning.md

 - **ROC Curve:** The ROC (Receiver Operating Characteristic) curve is a plot that illustrates the performance of a binary classifier like Logistic Regression.
 It shows the trade-off between the True Positive Rate (Sensitivity) and the False Positive Rate across different threshold values.
 A perfect model would achieve a point in the top-left corner of the ROC space (100% sensitivity and 0% false positive rate).
 The closer the ROC curve is to this top-left corner, the better the model.
 The Area Under the Curve (AUC) is a single number summary of the ROC curve.

   [Logistic Regression Notebook](logistic_regression.ipynb) covers the implementation of Binary Logistic Regression for detecting spam.
-In our case, an AUC score of 0.98 indicates that the model is highly effective in distinguishing between the two classes (spam vs. ham).
+In our case, an AUC value of 0.98 indicates that the model is highly effective in distinguishing between the two classes (spam vs. ham).

 - **Multinomial Logistic Regression** is used when the target variable has three or more unordered categories (e.g., sheep, cow, bull).
 You can implement Multinomial Logistic Regression in the same way as binary logistic regression by adding the `multi_class` parameter: